muxinc/mux-ruby/docs/VideoViewsApi.md

 Get a Video View

-Returns the details of a video view
+Returns the details of a video view.

 ### Examples